PriaAdmaja/fazzpay/README.md

 # FazzPay Website

 A website of a digital wallet.
 You can topup and transfer your FazzPay balance to another users.
-Interated with Midtrans Payment Gateway.
+Integrated with Midtrans Payment Gateway.
 This web was build with Next Js.

 ## Tech Stack